Freezing In with Lepton Flavored Fermions: Conclusions and outlook

 \section{Conclusions and outlook}

 The charged lepton flavor group provides a natural framework for freeze-in DM.
 In particular, representations that are chiral under the charged lepton flavor group provide the coupling of the right order to satisfy the relic density.
 The dimension 5 operators of the effective theories contain magnetic and electric dipole moment operators in addition to the Higgs portal terms.
 These play an important role, especially in testing this model, as the elastic scattering cross section from the electric dipole operator is significantly enhanced at low momenta.
 In the relic density, for low reheating scenarios, the magnetic dipole operator dominates whereas for higher reheating temperatures, $T_{RH} \gtrsim 20$\,GeV, the Higgs portal dominates.

 The phenomenological analysis in this work has been restricted to the dimension 5 effective field theory.
 There could be higher dimensional operators at dimension 6 etc., and it would be interesting to study the implications of those operators, at least for specific representations.
+The operators can be classified in terms of two types: those with Yukawa insertions as dictated by MFV at the leading order and those with Yukawa insertions as dictated by MFV at the sub-leading order.
+For example, some vector-vector four fermion operators would fall in the second category.
+In that case a full numerical analysis and perhaps some additional assumptions (perhaps on Z’ masses etc) might be needed to make connection with the phenomenology.
+The wide range of prospects makes a detailed study outside the scope of this work.

-While it is not a necessary condition, assuming total lepton number conservation assures stability of these particles.
-This naturally fits in with models with Dirac neutrinos\,\cite{Bonilla:2018ynb} and Dirac neutrinogenesis\,\cite{Li:2020ner}.
+While not a necessary condition, assuming total lepton number conservation assures the stability of these DM particles.
+This naturally fits in with models with Dirac neutrinos\,\cite{Bonilla:2018ynb} and Dirac neutrinogenesis\,\cite{Li:2020ner} and can lead to construction of models with viable neutrino sector.
+It is interesting to note that right handed neutrinos interacting solely via weak interactions are well within the bounds from $N_{eff}$ as long as $m_\nu < 100$ keV\,\cite{Dolgov:2002wy,Blinov:2019gcj}.
+The $G_{LF}$ chosen in the paper including lepton number conservation would allow for operators which might be suppressed by the neutrino mass operator in most cases depending on the particle spectrum and the representation allowed.
+This would require a separate investigation which has not been included in the paper.

 On the other hand, relations with tiny lepton number violation for Majorana neutrinos and DM stability would be interesting to study.
 Overall, flavored DM seems to be an ideal candidate where one can expect a ``FIMP" miracle to take place.